 The abundance and stable economic growth encouraged innovation, art, and discovery.
 In fact, numerous influential scientists and artists of the time gathered in Florence to work on their masterpiece.
 The most famous names include Botticelli, Michelangelo, Ghirlandaio and Leonardo da Vinci.

 Florence is a result of the laborious effort of skilled architects, artists, scientists, and engineers.
-Book our Florence City Tour and enjoy the fruit of their work from the best vantage points around Florence, as well as a walking tour within it and access to one of the most famous galleries in the world: Accademia Gallery!
+Book our Duomo Tour and enjoy the fruit of their work from the best vantage points around Florence, as well as a walking tour within it and access to one of the most famous galleries in the world: Accademia Gallery!